Ashish-Paka/AugmentedReality_in_Quest_Android_unity/README.md

-# AR & VR Demo for Meta Quest 2 using Unity and MQDH
+# AR world and application development using Unity and MQDH

 This repository showcases an **Augmented Reality (AR)** demo built in **Unity** for the **Meta Quest 2**, using the **Meta Quest Developer Hub (MQDH)** for deployment and real-time debugging.
 By blending VR pass-through and AR concepts, the project demonstrates how the **player’s physical space** (real environment) can become the **game space** for interactive, mixed reality experiences.
 The **AR.apk** and accompanying videos (`ARUnity.mp4`, `ARQuest.mp4`) illustrate the Unity setup and final application running on the Quest.